-Most of the time, if your child is having difficulty with this sound, they are either omitting it completely (deleting the sound) or substituting it with something else.
+Most of the time, if your child is having difficulty with ng sound articulation, they are either omitting it completely (deleting the sound) or substituting it with something else.

 Show Visual and Audio Cues with the Help of Speech Blubs

 Kids typically start using the “ng” sound around the age of 2.
 Even though they begin to utilize it at this age, they don’t totally perfect the sound until around 5-6.
-If your child is still not making the “ng” sound correctly by their 6th birthday, I would suggest getting the evaluated by a speech pathologist to make sure therapy isn’t necessary.
+If your child is still not making the “ng” sound correctly by their 6th birthday, I would suggest getting them evaluated by a SLP to make sure therapy isn’t necessary.

 According to Chicago Speech Therapy, the /ng/ sound is produced just like the /n/ sound.

 The /ng/ sound is a nasal sound, which means that the air passes through the nasal passage instead of through the mouth when making the sound.
 To make this sound, lift the back of your tongue against the soft palate, which is the soft area at the very back of the roof of your mouth, forming a seal.
 Then make a sound with your vocal cords.
 Since you have closed off your mouth, the air travels through your nose, creating the /ng/ sound.